On Convergence of Federated Averaging Langevin Dynamics: Conclusion

 \section{Conclusion}

-We propose a novel convergence analysis for federated averaging Langevin dynamics (FA-LD) with distributed clients.
-Our results no longer require the bounded gradient assumption in $\ell_2$ norm as in the optimization-driven literature in federated learning.
+We propose a first convergence analysis for federated averaging Langevin dynamics (FA-LD) with distributed clients.
 The theoretical guarantees yield a concrete guidance on the selection of the optimal number of local updates to minimize communication costs.
 In addition, the convergence highly depends on the data heterogeneity and the injected noises, where the latter also inspires us to consider correlated injected noise and partial device updates to balance between differential privacy and prediction accuracy with theoretical guarantees.